zshi719/2025-Data-24100/project_assignments/part_3.md

 Note that any changes requested in the grading of the previous part need to be corrected.

-## Part II: Running Flask and basic Make commands
+## Part III: Running Flask and basic Make commands

 The goal of this assignment is to get the basic `make` commands up and running and to create a mini flask server which sends us back information.
 You will also be required to leverage environment variables to create an API key for validation.